Discover more from Securing Laravel

 and !==

 ), and if I can impart just one thing from this post, it’s a reminder to always use a strict comparison, unless you specifically need a loose comparison.
-You also need to be aware of which functions are strict and loose, and code accordingly3.
+You also need to be aware of which functions are strict and loose, and code accordingly.

 method.
 It ensures a type and timing safe comparison.
 I wrote about it here!

-Being vulnerable to type juggling a common argument used against PHP and it was such a big concern that PHP 8 introduced a backwards incompatible change that changed string-to-number comparisons so they would convert to strings and not numbers.
+Being vulnerable to type juggling is a common argument used against PHP and it was such a big concern that PHP 8 introduced a backwards incompatible change that changed string-to-number comparisons so they would convert to strings and not numbers.

 This should show you the before and after behaviour: